AmadiDelight1/Delight-Repository/Portfolio/Low Birth Weight Analysis README.md

 ----

 ## Analysis Overview
 Low birth weight is defined as a birthweight of less than 2,500 grams. it is a critical global health challenge that significantly contributes to infant morbidity, mortality and long-term developmental complications.
 This analysis aims to identify disparities, highlight progress, expose trends in prevalence and case counts over time and pinpoint areas lagging in LBW reduction.
-Drawing imsights from this analysis will guide interventions to improve maternal and child health and will accelerate progress towards reducing the global burden of low birth weight.
+Drawing insights from this analysis will guide interventions to improve maternal and child health and will accelerate progress towards reducing the global burden of low birth weight.

 ----